 Cedar Ridge Preserve

 Located near the Cedar Hill State Park, Cedar Ridge Preserve offers 9 miles of hiking trails through 600 acres of hill country habitat.
-Another great place for birdwatching near Dallas.
+There are 13 walking trails are color-coded on the preserve’s online map.
+It is another great place for birdwatching near Dallas.

 Trail end points: 7171 Mountain Creek Pkwy, Dallas, TX 75249